Staggered (film): Production

 The film was Clunes' directorial debut.
 He said "I was asked, and it's not the sort of thing you say no to, really".
 It was shot in Barra, Western Isles, Scotland, Kent, London, and Newcastle upon Tyne England in 42 days on 24 May and 5 July 1993.

 Reception

 Time Out said that the film was a "low-budget farce has a frustrating tendency to set up promising situations only to squander them" but that the project was "amusing and eventful, none the less".
 The review in Variety had a similar take, although it singled out Chancellor's character, Carmen, as being the best in the film describing her as having "more dark currents than a buttered bun."

+The film opened in the United Kingdom on 108 screens on 8 July 1994 and grossed £245,516 in its opening weekend to take third place.